mozilla/coss/README.md

         - windows: `mezzanine\Scripts\Deactivate`
         - unix/linus/OSX: simply type `deactivate`
 - with the virtual environment activated, use pip to install all the base Mezzanine and dependencies nicely contained in your virtual environment dir:
-    - all OS: `pip install -r requirements.txt`
+    - all OS: `pip install --require-hashes --no-deps -r requirements.txt`
 - rename `.env-dist` file to `.env`.
 There you can override config entries to your local environment.
 - with Mezzanine installed, bootstrap a database and superuser:
 	- run `python manage.py makemigrations`
 	- run `python manage.py migrate`
 	- create a superuser by running `python manage.py createsuperuser` and filling in sensible values
 	- create the pool of static assets for `whitenoise` to host, using `python manage.py collectstatic`

 ## Running Mezzanine

 we can now fire up the Mezzanine instance